thimslugga/centos-10-bootc/README.md

 ## Notes

-- **This project is a preview and subject to large changes.** Here be dragons!
 - **Setting up an internet connection is mandatory, otherwise installation will fail.
 If you can't set up an internet connection, do not install this software.**
 - We remove `/usr/share/console-login-helper-messages/profile.sh` and it's symlink as it would cause errors in terminals that can be ignored.
 - GNOME Software can only install flatpaks as we removed PackageKit, this also causes it to show a "name not activatable" error but can be ignored.